hermescenter/gdpr.observer/site/content/blog/_index.md

 #### We'll produce a new blogpost when there are:

-* New partners, if you're interested, check [what you might do](/posts/how-to-replicate-at-european-scale).
+* Partnership announcement.
+If you're an NGO dedicated to privacy rights, in the EU, or a group of privacy activist, please read [what you might do](/posts/how-to-replicate-at-european-scale) because **this project succeed when there is one partner in each member state**.
-* New [technical interfaces](/posts/gdpro-architecture-design), like method to query our database.
+* The progress in [Architecture Design](/posts/gdpro-architecture-design), and the description on how to consults results.
-* New results!
+* Commentary on results